 - Give each group of students two paper towels and ask them to label them “SALT” and “NO SALT.”
 What do you think will happen if you allow the ice cubes to sit on the table?
 What will happen if you sprinkle salt onto one of the ice cubes?

 - Give each group two ice cubes of equal size to place on the paper towels.

 - Give each group some table salt and ask them to sprinkle some on the ice cube labeled “SALT.”

-- Ask the students to watch the ice cubes over time and make observations.
+Ask the students to watch the ice cubes over time and make observations.
 Which ice cube melted fastest?
 Although it’s hard to tell from this photo, the ice with salt on it melted faster.

 Explain Activity 1